 Show or hide a specific step in a form.
 This action is super handy for simplifying complex forms.
 For example, you could ask your customer for their gender on Step 1 of your form, and then when they click the "Next" button to continue, you can show them a form step that contains certain fields that are relevant to that customer's gender:

 Add or remove specific tags from customers who submit the form.
 This action is great if you want to control specific tags without using the app's 'auto-tag' settings for fields.
 For example, if a "Are you a wholesaler" field equals yes, then the form will automatically add a tag of "Wholesale" to the customer in Shopify when the form is submitted.

 Redirect the customer to a custom URL

-You can set the default redirect URL in settings, or direct users to different pages depending on specific conditions.
+Redirect customers to a specific URL after the form is submitted.
+This action is great if you want to override the form's default redirect URL.
+You can set the default redirect URL using the 'Settings' tab in the form builder, or you can redirect users to different pages depending on specific conditions using this rule action.
 Read more about redirect URLs using this help article

 Do you have something to add?

-We plan to build out more 'actions' in the future so please don't hesitate to reach out if you have something to add!
+We're always working on making improvements to the app's form rules, so please don't hesitate to reach out if you have a suggestion on something useful to add! 🤗